fannynabis/chameleon-documentation-en/frontend_und_backend.md

 # Frontend und Backend

 Unless otherwise specified during your project, we assume that every user basically uses the newest version of their browsers.
-We kindly request you to make use of the newest version for the backend as well (Chrome or Mozzilla Firefox are preferred).
+We kindly request you to make use of the newest version for the backend as well (Chrome or Mozilla Firefox are preferred).